Mordant Trials

 Mordants are used before dyeing to help natural dyes 'fix' to the fibre, and improve colour and its light and washfast properties.
 There are several different mordants, and I am going to work with four: alum, copper, iron and rhubarb leaf.
 Chrome and tin can also be used, however according to Jenny Dean they are "they are toxic, difficult to handle safely and disposal of...residues may present problems" (2009), and so I am not going to use them.

 The three chemical mordants I will be using are alum, copper and iron, and have been purchased as a sulphate powder - alum is safe to handle whereas copper and iron should be handled with gloves on.
-Alum and iron solutions can be safely disposed of down the drain as long as "they are well diluted with water" (Dean, 2009).
-Copper is toxic and so needs to be disposed of carefully on the ground.
+Alum solutions can be safely disposed of down the drain as long as "they are well diluted with water" (Dean, 2009).
+Copper and iron can be toxic in waterways, and so needs to be disposed of carefully on the ground.

 Using chemicals to 'naturally' dye materials seems a little counter intuitive!
 I am going to do some more research as to how sustainable and safe they are.
 The fourth mordant - rhubarb, was made by boiling rhubarb leaves from my Mum's organic garden.
 Making this mordant releases toxic oxalic acid, and so I made this outside.